[Kubernetes] How to create a user for connecting to a cluster

 *Please enter your username in {UserName}

-*The user you use will be switched here
+* The user you will be using will switch here.

 kubectl config use-context {UserName}